-The steps in developing an effective client experience are:
+The steps in the process of developing a compelling client experience are to:

-- > Define your own compelling client experience; - > Develop a process to make the experience repeatable; - > Execute on your plan flawlessly; and - > Leverage your success to turn clients into advocates.
+- > Define your own compelling client experience - Develop a process to make the experience repeatable - Execute on your plan flawlessly - Leverage your success to turn clients into advocates of many in the industry; fair or not, this is the reality faced today.
+But out of this uncertainty arises opportunity for those practitioners who present a compelling case for themselves.